Last modified: Dec. 5, 2023, 12:49 p.m.

 The adults are active from late afternoon and can be observed flying around their host plant and later come to light.

-The adults fly from late May to July.
+The adults have been seen from late May towards early August.

 The larva lives on Bolboschoenus maritimus.